citelao/sensible/passwords.md

 You need a good technique for generating passwords.
 In fact, you should almost never trust yourself to come up with "random" passwords.

+Why?
 When told to choose randomly, people behave predictably.

 For example, in 2015, a researcher named Julian Dunning found that 13 patterns ("8 characters and a year") made up [more than half](https://p16.praetorian.com/blog/statistics-will-crack-your-password-mask-structure) of all passwords in a dataset of 34 million real-world passwords.